ramonbss/VR-Tools/README.md

 3. Samples

 **Scripts** are a set of common functions like apply a button animation when its have focus or not.
-**Prefabs** Some common prefabs like a Canvas ready to be dragged in GvrMain's Main Camera **Samples** are prefabs that needed more items to work correctly, like a waypoint movement that need Event System, Waypoint prefab, Scripts and so on.
+**Prefabs** Some common prefabs like a Canvas ready to be dragged in GvrMain's Main Camera.
+**Samples** are prefabs that needed more items to work correctly, like a waypoint movement that need Event System, Waypoint prefab, Scripts and so on.
 Think on it like Scene encapsulated in a prefab.